toribiodiego/thesis/docs/roadmap.md

     - [ ] test: Add metric tolerance check against reference results with pass/fail output
 - [ ] Document usage: add a short section in `README.md` showing one-command reproduction and expected outputs, plus runtime notes and hardware assumptions.
     - [ ] docs: Document reproduce script usage, outputs, and assumptions
+- [ ] Maintain `docs/design/reproduce_recipe.md` detailing the script flow, required environment preconditions, reference metrics, and troubleshooting steps for failures.
+    - [ ] docs: Map each script stage to the underlying commands and artifacts it should create.

 ---